Updated April 2022

 Melamine is a coating that provides a smooth, protective surface.
 It’s used for different kinds of furniture and can be applied over MDF or plywood.
 A melamine coating can provide protection from moist environments and is less likely to scratch.

-Polyurethane, a moisture-resistant finish, is used by vanity manufacturer Ronbow, one of the brands Handy Man carries.
+Polyurethane is a moisture-resistant finish.
 When dry, it becomes hard like plastic and can withstand harsh environments.

 Other manufacturer brands Handy Man carries, like Bertch, use a thermoset coating.
 This provides stain and moisture protection.
 Bertch provides a “bulletproof” layer for high moisture conditions without deteriorating.